 One.
 Frigging.
 Week.

-This example of MY cost breakdown shouldn't dissuade anyone from attending carnival.
+This example of MY budget breakdown shouldn't dissuade anyone from attending carnival.
 I may be bitching about the cost of it, but to me carnival is worth it.
 Carnival will always be worth it.
 Some of the best times in my life have been at carnival.
 I write this breakdown for all of you who complain about $50 fetes in Canadian currency.
 For all of you that think carnival is something you can plan last minute to attend.
 For all of you who had a # in your head for how much carnival would cost but are waaaaay the hell off.

 This is for you.